 The average windows will last for decades before they need to be replaced, especially if you have aluminium windows which are some of the best performing windows on the market.

 However, due to their long lifespan, it may be the case that you haven’t personally experienced the window installation process first-hand, either with your residential or commercial property.

 In today’s post, we will give you an overview of what installing windows involves, so you know what to expect.

 Window Material Type

 Windows can be made from a variety of materials, namely aluminium, uPVC and wood.
 We’ve discussed the hotly debated aluminium vs uPVC windows in a previous post.
 So why does the material for window frames matter so much?

 First and foremost, the frame is what holds the window glass in place.
 It needs to be structurally sound so that the glass can continue to provide a strong defence against the elements for years to come.

 As with any material, window frames will differ greatly in lifespan depending on the option you go for.
-Aluminium windows can last up to 45 years on average, especially when architectural powder coating is applied to protect them.
+Aluminium windows can last up to 45 years on average.

 The frame type will also affect the energy efficiency of the window, as well as the colour options that are available.